I love my work: it is an honour to support people in creating positive change.

 I practiced meditation regularly for much of my 20s and 30s and believe in the value of integrating mindfulness in daily life.
 I have taught meditation to groups and clients alike.

-In the past few years I have started training and playing a little as a theatrical clown and look forward to bringing these playful approaches into therapeutic groups in the future.
+Since 2017 I have been training and playing a little as a theatrical clown and look forward to bringing these playful approaches into therapeutic groups in the future.

 - My Masters thesis explored the experience of attunement in the relationship between client and therapist, and was published as a book.

 - Navigating the Waters of Early Motherhood: Somatic Awareness, Creative Exploration and Being Held, published in Everyday World-Making by Demeter Press, 2018. (peer-reviewed)

 Prior to immigrating to Canada in 2002, I worked in community development in both the UK and Nepal.
 I acquired a Bachelors degree in Social Anthropology and Comparative Religions (University of Manchester, England) and grew up in London, England.